chinamike65/hugo-tuolesi/content/book3/book3en.md

 These do not belong to the animal realm, they are scattered hells with animal appearances, and there are also many such scattered hells in the human world.

-The above has roughly talked about the suffering of beings in hell.
+We have roughly talked about the suffering of beings in hell.
 The actual suffering of beings in hell is indescribable with words and ink.
 It is endless and boundless suffering.

 254

 When thinking of the suffering of beings in hell, we should also ask ourselves, will we go to hell in the future?

-At this time, a strong sense of fear will gradually arise.
+At this time, a strong sense of dread will gradually arise.

 Fear of falling into the lower realms is one of the reasons for taking refuge in the Three Jewels.
 Those who believe in cause and effect will not be afraid.

-In winter, if we take off our clothes outside, we won’t be able to stand it overnight.
-The sentient beings in the cold hell will be frozen for hundreds of millions or tens of billions of years, and we can’t die if we want to.
+In winter, if we take off our clothes outside, we won’t be able to stand it for even one night.
+The sentient beings in the cold hell will be frozen for hundreds of millions or tens of billions of years, and they can’t die even if they want to.

-Good luck can also commit suicide, go to hell, and don't even have the chance to commit suicide.
+They don't even have the chance to commit suicide.

 Therefore, when we think of sentient beings in hell, we need to show compassion and often recite "May all sentient beings be free from suffering and the causes of suffering."

-Moreover, it is easier to arouse compassion at this time.
+Moreover, it is easier to arouse compassion when thinking like this.

-Master Bodova said that from hell liberation to human realm, compared with our human realm, becoming a Buddha is very easy, and liberating from hell to a human is millions of times more difficult.
+Master Potowa said that liberation from hell into the human realm is millions of times more difficult, than starting from our human realm, and becoming a Buddha is very easy.

-Master Zhongdunba also said that people today are like pulling a big iron ball to the top of the mountain, and it has been pulled halfway.
+Master Zhongdunba also said that people today are pulling a big iron ball to the top of a mountain, and it has only been pulled halfway.

-Because sentient beings will continue to do karma in the process of suffering in hell, for example, when their body is burned, hurt by jailers or other sentient beings, they will generate anger.
+Because sentient beings will continue to work out their karma in the process of suffering in hell, for example, when their body is burned, hurt by jailers or other sentient beings, they will generate anger.

-If you continue to create karma, you will continue to suffer, not to mention liberation from hell to the human realm, and liberation to the animal realm is very, very difficult.
+If you continue to create karma, you will continue to suffer, not to mention liberation from hell to the human realm, and even liberation to the comparatively mild suffering of the animal realm is very, very difficult.

 255

-(2) Five hundred yojanas below the ground of Zhanbuzhou, Kunan, in the realm of hungry ghosts, there is a city of hungry ghosts called Jepila.
-There is no grass, no dripping water, and the ground is like iron heated by the sun.
+(2) Five hundred yojanas below the ground of Jambuvidpa, Kunan, is the realm of hungry ghosts, there is a city of hungry ghosts called Jepila.
+There is no grass, no running water, and the ground is like iron heated by the sun.

-There is the place where all beings in the realm of hungry ghosts are reborn.
+This is the place where all beings in the realm of hungry ghosts are reborn.

-The common cause of falling into the realm of hungry ghosts is miserliness.
+The common cause of falling into the realm of hungry ghosts is miserliness and lack of generosity.

 If a person is reluctant to give up anything, he may fall into the realm of hungry ghosts in the next life.